Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Dimple Thakrar held on to a similar sort of resentment.
 She fell in love with and married her childhood best friend, and led a seemingly charmed life.
 But the death of her mother profoundly affected their relationship and Dimple’s opinion of her husband.
+As she puts it, she lost her smile.
 On the day of the funeral, Dimple interpreted his grief and an argument they had as him being unsupportive.

 Both women carried their resentment for years.
 It festered quietly, occasionally flaring into arguments and gradually eroded the foundations of their relationships with their husbands.
 But once they released the blame they held in their hearts, they experienced a level of freedom and strength of spirit.
 In this podcast, you’ll hear the stories of Sarah and Dimple, both in entirely different situations, but tied together by the common thread of the power of forgiveness.